cscully-allison/data-ensemble-interview-artifacts/Codes.md

    - P1: "Does it matter in the way I think about it, because I think about it in a [EnsembleAPI] way versus like, a [MeasurementAPI] way or like, it's, I get to choose in what way I want to look at it."
    - P1: "And then, so does it matter whether I look at this through [EnsembleAPI] lens or [DatasetAPI] lens, or yeah, so. . ."
+   - P1: (In refrence to drawing) "On the left, I just called that "profile one dot [MeasurementAPI]."
+Because that's how you think about it kind of."
    - P2: "Um, so I mean, there's kind of two parts, there's one part where, when it's well before. . . do you mean, like, when it's like, what the [MeasurementAPI] files are once it's actually loaded into a [EnsembleAPI] with that with our like, what we kind of look at?"
    - P2 talks about [MeasurementAPI] format as messay while pandas format is easier to read/work with, see block starting with "Yeah, I don't I'll describe"
+   - P5 (Implying data will come from an annotation-based tool like [MeasurementAPI]) ". . .now we can also look into dependencies between these **annotated regions**."
+   - P8 - "Okay, so, so, yeah, the way I think about the staff that and this has been this has really been driven by the tools that I use, it's very hierarchical, right?"

   #### Data sourcing is part of the model